ipavlic/apex-fp/README.md

 * `greaterThan` (alias `gt`)
 * `greaterThanOrEquals` (alias`geq`)

 The queries are dynamic and therefore cannot be type-checked at compile-time.
 Field tokens only verify the existence of appropriate fields (but not their types) at compile-time.
+Fields chosen for filtering must be available on the list which is filtered, otherwise a `System.SObjectException: SObject row was retrieved via SOQL without querying the requested field` exception will be thrown.

+### Object matching filter

+An object matching filter matches the objects in a list with the given *prototype* object instance.
+It's a strict equality filter — if all of the fields of the prototype object match the fields on the list object, the list object is matched.

+The matching check is performed only on those fields that are set on the prototype object.
+Other fields are ignored.
+Fields that are present on the *prototype* object must also be available on the list which is filtered, otherwise a `System.SObjectException: SObject row was retrieved via SOQL without querying the requested field` exception will be thrown.

+## Note on code member access

-The access has been globalized to prepare the code for packaging.
+Member access has been globalized to prepare the code for packaging.
 You can replace global with public access before the code is deployed unmanaged.